We are proud to be a multi-award-winning cruise specialist

 5. Nature lovers

-Wildlife enthusiasts (and birdwatchers in particular) should keep their eyes peeled for the occasional expedition-style cruises visiting Britain's more rugged and unspoilt corners, such as Ponant's 9-day voyage from Dublin to Glasgow in May 2024.
+Wildlife enthusiasts (and birdwatchers in particular) should keep their eyes peeled for the occasional expedition-style cruises visiting Britain's more rugged and unspoilt corners, such as Ponant's 9-day voyage from Dublin to Glasgow in May 2025.
 Highlights on this cruise include the squawking seabird colonies on Rathlin Island, plus a call at the remote Treshnish and Canna islands, famous for their puffins and seals.
-Less intrepid options for nature lovers include cruises calling at Fowey in Cornwall, within easy reach of the Eden Project, such as Ponant's 7-day April 2024 sailing, or Tresco in the Scilly Isles, home to the extraordinary Abbey Garden.
+Other options for nature lovers include cruises calling at Fowey in Cornwall, within easy reach of the Eden Project, such as Ponant's 8-night voyage in May 2025, or Tresco in the Scilly Isles, home to the extraordinary Abbey Garden.

 Meet the author